ujjwal-45/react--App/README.md

 ## Build using html , css , React(Javascript) and some Bootstrap classes

-## Get real time market data and company fundamentals using finnhub API
+## Get real time market data and company fundamentals using Finnhub API
 ## Track each stock price movement from 24hrs to one year using Apexcharts